SanjanaBankar/SanjanaBankar/README.md

 #   Hello there!
 My name is Sanjana Bankar 🤓

-📖Currently a student pursuing my Bachelor of Technology in Electronics & Computer Engineering👋
+📖Currently a student pursuing my Bachelor of Engineering in Electronics & Computer Engineering👋

 ## 🚀 About Me
-👨‍💻I'm a third-year student with a passion for exploring the intersection of technology, data science, machine learning, and storytelling.
+👨‍💻I'm a third-year student with a passion for exploring the intersection of Technology, Business, Data Science, Machine learning, and storytelling.

 🔍I'm currently working on areas like deep learning and Generative AI.